inkstitch/pyembroidery/README.md

 You can expressly add any of the core commands to the patterns.
 These are generalized and try to play nice with other commands.
 When the patterns are written to disk, they call pattern.get_normalized_pattern() and save the normalized pattern.
 Saving to any format does not modify the pattern, ever.
 It writes the modified pattern out.
 It adds the max_jump and max_stitch to the encoding when it normalizes this to save.
 So each format can compile to a different set of stitches due to the max_jump etc.

 After a load, the pattern will be filled with raw basic stitch data, it's perfectly reasonable call .get_stable_pattern() on this which will make it into a series of stitches, color_breaks, sequence_breaks.
 Or to iterate through the data with .get_as_stitchblocks() which is a generator that will produce stitch blocks from the raw loaded data.
 The stablized pattern simply makes a new pattern, iterates through the current pattern by the stitchblocks and feeds that into add_stitch_block().
 This results in a pattern without any jumps, trims, etc.

+Stitch Contingency
+---
+The encoder needs to decide what to do when a stitch is too long.
+The current modes here are:
+* CONTINGENCY_NEEDLE_JUMP (default)
+* CONTINGENCY_SEW_TO
+* CONTINGENCY_NONE

+When a stitch is beyond max_stitch (whether set by the format or by the user) it must deal with this event, however opinions differ as to how what a stitch beyond the maximum should do.
+If it is your intent that STITCH means SEW_TO this location then setting the stitch contingency to SEW_TO will create a series of stitches until we get to the end location.
+If you use the command SEW_TO this overtly works like a stitch with CONTINGENCY_SEW_TO.
+Likewise NEEDLE_AT is the STITCH flavor that jumps to to the end location and then stitches.
+If you set CONTINGENCY_NONE then no contingency method is used, long stitches are simply fed to the writer as they appear which may throw an error or crash.

+Units
+---
+* The core units are 1/10th mm.
+This is what 1 refers to within most formats, and internally within pyembroidery itself.
+You are entirely permitted to use floating point numbers.
+When writing to a format, fractional values will be lost, but this shall happen in such a way to avoid the propagation of error.
+Relative stitches from position ( 0.0,  0.31 ) of (+5.4, +5.4), (+5.4, +5,4), (+5.4, +5,4) should encode as changes of 5,6 6,5 5,6.
+Taking the relative distance in the format as the integer change from the last integer position to the new one, maintaining a position as close to the absolute position as possible.

+Core Command Ordering
+---
+Stitch is taken to mean move_position(x,y), needle_strike.
+Jump is taken to mean move_position(x,y), block_needle_bar.
+In those orders.
+If a format takes stitch to mean needle_strike, move_position(x,y) in that order.
+The encoder will may insert an extra jump in to avoid stitching an unwanted element.

 ---